Relatively new to road biking and after 1 year, I'm not having much luck with road bike tyres. I've gone through a few sets already.

 After going through the initial supplied pair, I bought a pair of continental GP4000s.
 They were ok, but the tread wear indicators got quite low after only about 1200km and I started to get a few punctures.

 So I bought a pair on continental Ultra Gatorskins, thinking I'd get at least a few thousand K's.
 I'm up to 1700km's, and have had 3 punctures on the front tyre in the past month (since about 1400km).
 I always ensure my tyres are 100-110 psi prior to riding.
-Is continental just showtime???
+Is continental just !!
+BAN ME NOW FOR SWEARING !!???

 Speaking with a guy yesterday, he suggested buying a good pair of race tyres ($100+ per tyre) saying he never gets punctures.
 At the rate I'm going, I'm willing to pay more if I'm going to get 3000+ km's out of a pair.
 I guess there's also the added comfort of a good set of tyres.